ossf/allstar/opt-out.md

 ## Disable Allstar, org-level opt-out strategy

-These instuctions disable Allstar on a repository when Allstar is configured at the org-level using the opt-out strategy.
+These instuctions disable Allstar on a repository when Allstar is configured at the organization level using the opt-out strategy.

 In the `.allstar` repository in your organization, open the file named `allstar.yaml`.